-2020 Executive rem uneration framework Component Delivery vehicle Performance measures Link to strategy Fixed Annual Remuneration (FAR) Base salary and superannuation FAR that is appropriate in order to enable Viva Energy to motivate, engage and retain the calibre of executives that can execute the Company's strategy and continue to deliver value to shareholders.
+2020 Executive remuneration framework Component Delivery vehicle Performance measures Link to strategy Fixed Annual Remuneration (FAR) Base salary and superannuation FAR that is appropriate in order to enable Viva Energy to motivate, engage and retain the calibre of executives that can execute the Company's strategy and continue to deliver value to shareholders.
 As at the date of this report, the final tranche of the legacy LTI awards has now vested for all Executive KMP with the exception of the CFO.
 As foreshadowed in prior remuneration reports, as the legacy arrangements expire, the Board intends to set FAR at a market competitive level with regard to the size, complexity and accountabilities associated with a particular role and the level of skills and experience required to perform the role.
-Short Term Incentive (STI) - reward for performance against annual objectives 50% paid 50% in cash deferred into Share Rights Reward is based on performance against a balanced scorecard of performance measures focused on financial (60%), individual personal objectives aligned with the Company's strategic goals (30%) and safety, environment and people outcomes (10%).
+Short Term Incentive (STI) - reward for performance against annual objectives 50% paid 50% deferred into Share Rights Reward is based on performance against a balanced scorecard of performance measures focused on financial (60%), individual personal objectives aligned with the Company's strategic goals (30%) and safety, environment and people outcomes (10%).
 Rewards execution on annual performance objectives.
 A balanced scorecard of measures ensures targets are achieved in a sustainable manner with a strong emphasis on the delivery of financial outcomes.
 STI deferral creates further alignment with shareholders and acts as a retention instrument.
 Long Term Incentive (LTI) - rewards long-term performance and value creation for shareholders Performance Rights are allocated at face value at the beginning of the three-year performance period.
 Subject to performance conditions being met, some or all of the Performance Rights may vest into shares.
 Vesting of the Performance Rights is conditional on achieving against a scorecard of performance conditions over a three-year performance period, focused on relative Total Shareholder Return (50%), Free Cash Flow (25%) and Return on Capital Employed (25%).
+Drives the delivery of Viva Energy's long-term objectives in a sustainable manner, provides alignment with the interests of shareholders, and encourages long-term value creation.

 Prior to the Company's listing on the ASX in 2018, the previous owners put in place an incentive plan referred to in this report as the Legacy LTI.
 The program previously acted to motivate executives to transform and grow the value of the business through to a potential exit event (such as listing on the ASX).
-The last of the Legacy LTI tranches of options vested for the CEO and COO in January 2020 and they no longer hold any Legacy LTI options.
+The last of the Legacy LTI transhes of options vested for the CEO and COO in January 2020 and they no longer hold any Legacy LTI options.
 As at the date of this report, the CFO is the only Executive KMP with outstanding Legacy LTI options (see section 4.5 for more information).
 The program continues to provide retention value for the CFO as any unvested options will be forfeited on resignation.
 No further grants will be made under the Legacy LTI.